leangjia/blender_docs/manual/editors/3dview/controls/orientation.rst

    Transform Orientations selector.

-The Orientations options can be set through the *Transform Orientation* selector in a 3D View header.
+The Orientations options can be set through the *Transform Orientation* selector in a 3D Viewport header.

 In addition to the five preset options, you can define your own custom orientation (see `Custom Orientations`_ below).